- 12 Days

 Optional sea kayaking choices, plus a variety of other activities, provide opportunities to discover all that this remarkable area has to offer at a pace you choose.
 For the ultra-adventurous, brave the frigid waters during an optional polar plunge—a true rite of passage and a bucket-list item for any Antarctic expedition.

 At each day's end, perhaps enjoy a drink in the lounge with fellow guests before adjourning to the ship's dining room for a hearty and delicious dinner.
-Take advantage of the long days of Antarctica's summer recapping memorable moments with shipmates, soaking in the vessel's hot tubs, or swimming in the infinity pool.
+Take advantage of the long days of Antarctica's summer recapping memorable moments with shipmates, or soaking in the vessel's hot tubs.

 Overnight: Ocean Victory (B,L,D daily)